bcgov/cas-registration/docs/backend/optimization.md

 ### Optimizing Django-Ninja Schema

 When defining Pydantic schemas for Django-Ninja, explicitly include only the fields that are essential for processing or need to be included in the response.
-Avoid adding unnecessary fields to minimize the data transmitted over the network and improve the overall efficiency of your API.
+This minimizes the data transmitted over the network and improves the overall efficiency of your API.

 In the following example, the `OperationListOut` schema is defined to include only the essential fields from the `Operation` model to be used on the client side.(Operations Table)